Greene-Lab/FluxPFMWorkshop2026/README.md

 # Exercise 2: Network Identification

+NOTE TO SELF: ADD PICTURES AND SPECIFIC STEPS!

 Precision functional mapping allows functional networks to be accurately identified within individual participants, rather than relying exclusively on group-average network definitions.
 These group average networks often attribute connectivity from specific regions in an individual's brain to the "incorrect" network.
 This can obviously add noise to our analyses.